 This is because all whole grains contain certain antinutrients, like phytic acid for example, which bind to nutrients and make them very difficult to absorb.
 Soaking and sprouting grains, including hulled uncooked barley, can help to lower the level of antinutrients significantly, making grains more beneficial and also easier to digest.
 It can also reduce the amount of gluten present within barley to some degree.

 Numerous studies have found that when grains are soaked and sprouted, improvements in digestibility and nutrient absorption are commonly seen and also vitamin, mineral, protein, and antioxidant levels are increased.

 To sprout your own barley, you can soak whole, raw barley grains for 8–12 hours and then sprout them over the course of about 3 days.

 Before cooking raw barley, rinse the grains thoroughly under running water.
 Make sure to remove any hulls or floating particles since these can carry bacteria.
 Cook barley using a ratio of one part barley to three parts boiling water or broth.
 This means you will add 1/3 cup barley to 1 cup of liquid when boiling the grains.

-  Bring both the cleaned grains and liquid to a boil and then lower the heat, allowing barley to simmer on a low heat setting until its tender and cooked through.
-Pearled barley usually takes about 1 hour of simmering to cook, while the preferred type of hulled barley takes about 1 ½ hours.
+Bring both the cleaned grains and liquid to a boil and then lower the heat, allowing barley to simmer on a low heat setting until it’s tender and cooked through.
+Pearled barley usually takes about 1 hour of simmering to cook, while the preferred type of hulled barley takes about one-and-a-half hours.

-  - As a healthy side dish, use barley in place of rice in this recipe for Brown Rice with Tomatoes and Basil or this Brown Rice Salad
+- As a healthy side dish, you can use barley in place of rice.
+Try Barley with Tomatoes and Basil or Barley Salad

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.